Esot3riA/esot3ria.github.io/_posts/2018-07-18-hello-world.md

 # Header 1

-This is a normal paragraph following a header.
+This is a normal paragraph folloing a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 ## Header 2